 - 1. An exhibit is made of plant material, with or without accessories. - 2.
 No artificial plant material may be used. - 3.
 Plant material need not have been grown by the exhibitor. - 4.
 Fresh plant material must be in in water or in water-retaining material unless such material remains turgid throughout the event . - 5.
 Painted and/or artificially coloured plant material may be used. - Fresh plant material, unless it has lasting qualities, should be in water or water retaining material (wired work excepted). - 7.
 Plant Material must predominate over all other components of the exhibit. - 8.
-Competitors may use own drapes, bases, accessories and backing in stated staging areas but must attached them to any part of the room. - 9.
+Competitors may use own drapes, bases, accessories and backing in stated staging areas but must not attach them to any part of the room. - 9.
 Competitors are requested to ensure that no water damages the floor and that worksheets are used on the floor at all times during staging. - Competitors must collect own debris and remove the same to designated disposal areas. - 11.
 NO AEROSOL/SPRAY painting permitted in the venue or environs. - 12.
 No photographs may be transmitted to electronic media prior to judging. - 13.
 A design must not be changed in any way after it is judged. - 14.
 Exhibits will be marked "Not According to Schedule" if they are out of the Class allotted space. - 15.
 The bay space is 750mm, unless otherwise stated. - 16.
 Prizes will be 1st: \$25, 2nd: \$15, 3rd: \$10, 4th: \$5 unless otherwise stated. - 17.
-Children's Section Prizes: 1{st}: Card, 2{nd}; Card, 3{rd}: card. and each exhibitor in each class will receive \$5.
+Children's Section Prizes: 1st: Card, 2nd; Card, 3rd: card. and each exhibitor will receive - \$5.
+Exhibitors who have entries in more than one class or multiple entries in one class will receive only \$5.